-The CTBT will enter into force 180 days after it has been ratified by the 44 States listed in Annex 2 to the Treaty.
+The CTBT will enter into force 180 days after it has been ratified by the 44 States listed in Annex 2.
 These 44 States formally participated in the negotiations of the Treaty and possessed nuclear power reactors or research reactors at the time.
-Eight of those States have not yet ratified the Treaty.
+Eight of those States have not yet ratified the Treaty.1

-14. Resolutions of the Inter-Parliamentary Union
+14. Resolutions by the Inter-Parliamentary Union

 14.1.
-Resolutions of the Inter-Parliamentary Union
+Resolutions 1995-2013